Search for your ideal volunteer project placement

 - IMPACT: Globalteer has been placing international volunteers since 2006.
 We understand the needs of the overseas projects and how volunteers fit into the amazing programmes to create a responsible and meaningful experience.

 - TRUST: As a UK registered charity, Globalteer cannot make a profit, all the funds Globalteer receives must be used to achieve our charitable objectives.
 We support all the overseas projects financially to ensure their amazing work can continue.

-- EXPERIENCE: Since 2006 Globalteer has placed over 4,000 international volunteers at selected community and wildlife projects in Asia and South America.
+- EXPERIENCE: Since 2006 Globalteer has placed thousands of international volunteers at selected community and wildlife projects in Asia and South America.
 Our charitable expenditure has been almost GBP £4 million (USD $5.1m).

 - VISION: Our Vision is a world where human and animal suffering are minimised by working with projects and volunteers who share our vision.